Nic-vwalt/raha-coding-challenge/README.md

 - A Depth-First Search (DFS) is performed starting from the determined or default start point.
 - Once we reach an airport with no outgoing edges/destinations we start backtracking.
 Starting with the current airport, building the rest of the itinerary in reverse.
 - Finally reverse the current list because we have been building from end to start.

+## Edit

+Please see the added StackSliceReconstructItinerary function in the 'itenerary_handler.go' that improved speed and memory efficiency, but might not scale as well.